xamarin/dev-days-labs/HandsOnLab/README.md

 #### Update SpeakersViewModel

-Open up SpeakersViewModel and add a new method called UpdateSpeaker(Speaker speaker), that will update the speaker , sync, and refresh the list:
+Open SpeakersViewModel and add a new method called UpdateSpeaker(Speaker speaker), that will update the speaker, sync, and refresh the list:

 ```csharp
  public async Task UpdateSpeaker(Speaker speaker)